 SECTION 5, REPRESENTATIVE OR COUNSEL (ITEMS 27-29) - Skip this section if you do not have a representative/counsel.
 At a later date, if you obtain the services of either a representative/counsel, inform the Board immediately.
 The military services neither provide a representative/counsel or evidence for you, nor do they pay the cost of such representation regardless of the circumstance.
 The following organizations regularly furnish representation at no charge: American Legion, Disabled American Veterans, and state or regional Veterans Offices.
-In addition, there are other organizations willing to assist you in completing this application and to provide representative/counsel is able to appear at the location you listed in Item 21.
+In addition, there are other organizations willing to assist you in completing this application and to provide representation at no cost.
+It is to your advantage to coordinate with your representative/counsel prior to submitting an application.
+This will insure that your representative/counsel is able to appear at the location you listed in Item 21.
 NOTE: Representatives may or may not be lawyers.
 Some of the organizations listed only represent applicants who appear before the Board in the Washington, D.C.
 Metro Area.
 Contact your local Veterans Affairs Office, Veterans Administration Office or veterans service organization for further information.